jagoosw/SugarKelp.jl/README.md

 - DataFrames
 - Plots
 - PyPlot
+- Measures
 Install them all with:

-`import Pkg; Pkg.add(["RecursiveArrayTools", "DiffEqBase", "OrdinaryDiffEq", "Roots", "Interpolations", "DataFrames", "Plots", "PyPlot"])`
+`import Pkg; Pkg.add(["RecursiveArrayTools", "DiffEqBase", "OrdinaryDiffEq", "Roots", "Interpolations", "DataFrames", "Plots", "PyPlot", "CSV"])`

 ## Some notes
 - The example takes a fairly long time to run but when I checked plotting was taking more than half the time, the time to get going is fairly long too but can apparently be fixed with [precompilaiton](https://julialang.org/blog/2021/01/precompile_tutorial/).